uboslinux/ubos-website/content/docs/developers/tutorials/alternate-setup-nspawn.md

    After you make a change to a `.network` file:

    ```
+   % sudo systemctl daemon-reload
    % sudo systemctl restart systemd-networkd systemd-resolved
    ```

 ## Selecting a release channel on which to develop

-When starting out with a new project, you want to develop on the "green" {{% gl release_channel %}}, as this gives you maximum stability.
-As you get closer to release, you may want to test on the "yellow" and/or the "red" channel, to be compatible with UBOS releases when they get to the "green" (production) channel.
+By default, you may want to develop on the "yellow" {{% gl release_channel %}}, but of course you can choose "red" or "green" instead.

-In this document, we call the selected {{% gl release_channel %}} `${CHANNEL}` and assume you selected "green".
+In this document, we call the selected {{% gl release_channel %}} `${CHANNEL}` and assume you selected "yellow".

 ## Create a working directory